apache/aurora/docs/user-guide.md

 ### Forceful Termination: KILLING, RESTARTING

-You can terminate a `Task` by issuing an `aurora kill` command, which moves it into `KILLING` state.
+You can terminate a `Task` by issuing an `aurora job kill` command, which moves it into `KILLING` state.
 The scheduler then sends the slave  a request to terminate the `Task`.
 If the scheduler receives a successful response, it moves the Task into `KILLED` state and never restarts it.